rulewis/journey-optimizer.en/help/using/configuration/manage-suppression-list.md

     ![](../assets/suppression-list-upload-csv.png)

-1. Dowload the CSV template to use.
-You can also create your own CSV file, but it must have the columns and format below:
+1. Download the CSV template to use, which includes the columns and format below:

     ```
     TYPE,VALUE,COMMENT